 - Volunteers promoting Team Kenya on campus.

-- Fundraising events including, fashion shows, cinema evening, cake sales, Great North Run, book sales.
+- Fundraising events including, fashion shows, cinema evening, bake sales, Great North Run, book sales.

 - Recruiting new volunteers through Go Volunteer.